Floorp-Projects/Floorp/devtools/docs/preferences.md

 To create a new preference, it should be assigned a default value.
 Default preferences are defined in preferences files such as:
-- devtools/client/preferences/devtools-client.js
+- devtools/client/preferences/devtools.js
 - devtools/client/preferences/debugger.js
-- devtools/shared/preferences/devtools-shared.js
-- devtools/startup/preferences/devtools-startup.js
+- devtools/startup/devtools-startup-prefs.js

-Most new preferences should go in devtools/client/preferences/devtools-client.js.
+Most new preferences should go in devtools/client/preferences/devtools.js.
 Debugger specific preferences should go in devtools/client/preferences/debugger.js.
-If a preference should be available even when the client for DevTools is not shipped (for instance on Fennec) the preference should go to devtools/shared/preferences/devtools-shared.js.
-Finally if a preference needs to be available very early during the Firefox startup sequence, it should go in devtools/startup/preferences/devtools-startup.js.
+Finally if a preference needs to be available very early during the Firefox startup sequence, it should go in devtools/startup/devtools-startup-prefs.js.

 ### Projects using Launchpad